On the Role of Negative Precedent in Legal Outcome Prediction: Note on the Baselines

 \section{Note on the Baselines}

 Comparing the MTL baseline and the joint model, one might come to the conclusion that there is no substantial difference between the models when it comes to predicting positive outcomes.
-While the joint model outperforms the MTL baseline on eleven out of the twelve experiments we test our models on, the performance on the positive outcome prediction over the outcome corpus is very similar between the two models.
-None-the-less, there is an important difference between them.
+While the joint model outperforms the MTL baseline on eleven out of the twelve experiments we test our models on, the improvement in performance on the positive outcome prediction over the outcome corpus is very narrow.
+However, there is an important difference between them.
 The MTL baseline, much like the simple baseline, can predict positive and negative outcome simultaneously for the same Article.
-This means that in our evaluation, the baseline models can cheat by doubling their predictions.
-This is another reason that the outcome prediction task needs to consider the legal relationship between the positive and negative outcomes.
-The lack of this consideration renders both of our baselines fundamentally ill-suited for the task and hence serve only useful for a comparison in our study.
+This means that in our evaluation, the baseline models can cheat by predicting an Article to be simultaneously violated and not-violated.
+This is another reason that the outcome prediction task needs to consider the legal relationship between positive and negative outcomes.
+Ignoring the relationship of claims and outcomes makes both of our baselines fundamentally ill-suited for the task of outcome prediction.
+Hence, they are only useful for a comparison in our study.\looseness-1